FOREX-Dollar holds ranges vs euro, yen

 "The New Year's holidays this year are over the weekend, meaning that Japan's last trading day of the year lines up with everyone else's, so we might not see the last-minute activity when Japan is on holiday as in past years," said Koji Fukaya, chief currency analyst at Credit Suisse in Tokyo.

-Against its Japanese counterpart, the dollar bought 77.89 yen, compared with 77.99 yen in late Asian trading on Monday, when markets in London and New York were closed for holidays.
+Against its Japanese counterpart, the dollar was nearly flat at 77.93 yen, compared to 77.99 yen in late Asian trading on Monday, when markets in London and New York were closed for holidays.

 Speculative positions as seen in the latest IMM data still favour the greenback, meaning the euro could get a short-covering boost, with stop-loss orders said to be placed around $1.3120.

-Looking ahead, Italy will sell three- and 10-year bonds on Thursday, and a successful auction could give the euro a lift.
+Looking ahead, Italy will sell 3- and 10-year bonds on Thursday, and a successful auction could give the euro a lift.

 * Asahi Glass soars on strong forecast and share buy back plan